-SANFORD, FLA – After George Zimmerman was arrested in April of last year for the murder of Trayvon Martin, the New Black Panther Party announced that they retracted the $10,000 bounty they’d placed on Zimmerman’s head and would instead use the money for a trip to Disney World.
-Black Panther spokesman Mikhail Muhammad told reporters the revolutionary group will re-issue the bounty should George Zimmerman be acquitted.
-When a reporter inquired about his threats of a race war during that time, Muhammad paused before answering.
+SANFORD, FLA – After George Zimmerman was arrested in April of last year for the murder of Trayvon Martin, the New Black Panther Party placed a $10,000 bounty on his head.
+This afternoon the group announced they’ve retracted the bounty and will instead use the money for a trip to Disney World.
+Black Panther Mikhail Muhammad told reporters the revolutionary group has no plans at this time to re-issue the bounty because of George Zimmerman’s acquittal.
+When asked about his threats of a race war last year, Muhammad thought for a moment before answering.

 “The race war has been put on hold until we return from Disney World,” he sighed.
 “It’s been a long and hard 400 years and nothing can ease the pain of repression like a visit with Mickey Mouse.
 When I get back I’ll be exploring race riot options with Al Sharpton and Spike Lee.
 Although I can assure you a race riot is imminent, at this point our timetable is open-ended.”

 Anonymous sources close to the New Black Panther Party say that not only was the group unable to raise the $10,000 bounty they’d originally offered for Zimmerman, but the sum total in their petty cash drawer was only $137.47.

 “Even members of the Black Panthers were shocked when Mikhail Muhammad told reporters that Zimmerman’s bounty would reach a million dollars,” revealed a confidential insider.
 “Nobody had heard about any of the sports stars he said would be giving large donations.
 Fact is, most of the $137 they did accumulate was taken from the monthly dues Black Panther members pay to finance intimidating posters, revolutionary sunglasses and the powdered donuts that are a staple at all revolutionary meetings.”